Evan Longoria Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA among all MLB pitching staffs (4.45).
+- The Phillies have the 21st-ranked team ERA among all league pitching staffs (4.51).

-- Phillies pitchers combine to give up 69 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to give up 71 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Strahm makes the start for the Phillies, his ninth of the season.
-He is 4-3 with a 3.61 ERA and 55 strikeouts in 42 1/3 innings pitched.
+- Suarez makes the start for the Phillies, his seventh of the season.
+He is 1-2 with a 4.70 ERA and 28 strikeouts through 30 2/3 innings pitched.

-- The lefty last appeared in relief on Friday, when he tossed one inning against the Los Angeles Dodgers, allowing three earned runs while giving up two hits.
+- In his last time out on Friday, the left-hander threw six innings against the Los Angeles Dodgers, allowing one earned run while surrendering four hits.

+- In six games this season, the 27-year-old has amassed a 4.70 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.